Queen Elizabeth-class aircraft carrier: Carrier air group

-Only one carrier will have a carrier air wing embarked at any time.
+Only one carrier has a carrier air wing embarked at any time.
 In peacetime, 12–24 F-35Bs will be embarked.
 This will rise to 36 F-35Bs during combat operations, with the ability to operate 48 in extreme circumstances.
 The ships have a sortie generation rate of up to 110 per day.
 Fourteen Merlin HM2 will be available with typically nine in anti-submarine configuration and four or five with Crowsnest for airborne early warning; alternatively a "littoral manoeuvre" package could include a mix of Royal Navy Commando Helicopter Force Merlin HC4, Wildcat AH1, RAF Chinook transports, and Army Air Corps Apache attack helicopters.
 As of September 2013 six landing spots are planned, but the deck could be marked out for the operation of ten medium helicopters at once, allowing the lift of a company of 250 troops.
 The hangars are designed for operating Chinooks without blade folding and the Bell Boeing V-22 Osprey tiltrotor; the two aircraft lifts can each accommodate a Chinook with unfolded blades.

-The use of UAVs and UCAVs is currently being explored by the Royal Navy.
-In November 2023, the General Atomics Mojave UAV successfully launched and recovered from HMS Prince of Wales, the first time a fixed wing RPAS had done so.
+In November 2023, the Royal Navy explored using of UAVs and UCAVs.
+The General Atomics Mojave UAV was successfully launched and recovered from HMS Prince of Wales, the first time a fixed wing RPAS had done so.

 Fixed-wing aircraft

-Although the size of the Queen Elizabeth class would enable it to accommodate most current and projected carrier-based fixed-wing aircraft, the lack of arresting gear means that, as initially completed, it is only capable of operating either STOVL aircraft, such as F-35B Lightning, tiltrotors such as the Osprey, or aircraft that do not require either catapult-assisted take-off or arrested recovery.
+Although the size of the Queen Elizabeth class would enable it to accommodate most carrier-based fixed-wing aircraft, the lack of arresting gear means that, as initially completed, it is only capable of operating either STOVL aircraft, such as F-35B Lightning, tiltrotors such as the Osprey, or aircraft that do not require either catapult-assisted take-off or arrested recovery.